 A great way to continue to grow and develop your team is by listening to call recordings and providing feedback.
 Sometimes, team members don’t know what they don’t know.
 They may not even realize there’s a better way to handle a common situation or question.

+Listening to call recordings together as a team can help identify strengths, weaknesses, and opportunities for improvement.
+Use these sessions to provide feedback and training on tone, language, and the overall client experience.
 Allowing your intake team members to listen to their own calls with a discerning eye can be incredibly impactful.
 Even long-tenured team members can begin to sound mechanical over time.
 This is a great way to get ahead of that and have confidence that your firm is changing the way people see lawyers one call at a time.

+Every phone call is an opportunity for branding, even if it doesn’t result in immediate business.
 Include them in marketing efforts like newsletters and birthday greetings.
 They’ll remember your name, and, if the need ever arises, you’ll be the first firm they reach out to.